syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/11.orchestration/docs.en.md

 It is technically possible to run virtual machines without a network, but the majority of applications need connectivity.
 In OpenStack there are five kinds of objects that are necessary to define a network: *Networks*, *Subnets*, *Ports*, *Routers*, as well as *Floating IPs*.

-*Networks* are a kind of container for one or more *Subnets* A *Subnet* is the network actually used by a stack to route traffic from and to the outside world.
+*Networks* are a kind of container for one or more *Subnets*.
+A *Subnet* is the network actually used by a stack to route traffic from and to the outside world.
 A virtual machine without a *Subnet* will not be able to talk to the outside world.

 Please keep in mind that in OpenStack everything is an *Object* or *Resource* which you can manage via an API.
 This means you can define a network as part of a Heat stack.
 As an example, you could create a file named `net.yaml` with the following content: